Terry Long (American football)

-Terry Luther Long (July 21, 1959 – June 7, 2005) was an American college and professional football player who was an offensive lineman in the National Football League (NFL) for eight seasons during the 1980s and early 1990s.
-He played college football for East Carolina University, and thereafter he played professionally for the Pittsburgh Steelers.
+Terry Luther Long (July 21, 1959 – June 7, 2005) was an American professional football player who was an offensive lineman for eight seasons with the Pittsburgh Steelers of the National Football League (NFL) during the 1980s and early 1990s.
+He played college football for the East Carolina Pirates, earning consensus All-American honors in 1983.
+He was selected by the Steelers in the fourth round of the 1984 NFL draft.

-Early years
+Early life

 Long was born in Columbia, South Carolina, to Levane Pickney and Robert Luther Long.
 He attended Eau Claire High School and graduated in 1977.
-One of his early jobs at the age of 14, he worked as a brick layer.
-After high school, Terry enlisted in the U.S. Army, and played football while stationed at Fort Bragg.
+In one of his early jobs at the age of 14, he worked as a brick layer.
+After high school, he enlisted in the U.S. Army, joined the Army's 82nd Airborne Division, and made more than 60 parachute jumps.
+He also played football while stationed at Fort Bragg.

 Long was recruited from the military to play football for Columbia Junior College.
 While there, he studied for his degree in Business Administration.
-He'd later transfer to East Carolina, play football for that program, while still pursuing his degree.
-He was a four-year starter for the Pirates, and earned his degree.

 College career

-Long attended East Carolina University, where he played for the East Carolina Pirates football team from 1980 to 1983.
+Long transferred to East Carolina University, where he played for the Pirates from 1980 to 1983.
 He was recognized as a consensus first-team All-American in 1983.
 While at college, Long was a four-year starter.
+In 1983, to prove his strength to NFL teams, Long competed in a powerlifting meet for the first and only time and totalled an incredible 2149.3 pounds, including a near-world record 865.3 pound deadlift; this was more than anyone lifted in that year's Powerlifting World Championships.